TwoFistedJustice/guitar_wiring_diagrams/readme.md

 ## About

-These are the wiring diagrams I have created for guitars I have worked on, mostly my own, but also some I Have given to friends.
+These are the wiring diagrams I have created for guitars I have worked on, mostly my own, but also some I have given to friends.

 # The Creator